-Its great when a customer forwarded us some very useful information/hints and tips on feeding Axolotls worms so rather than just being useful to us at Yorkshire-worms.co.uk we decided to post this information on our website to help everyone.
+Its great when a customer forwarded us some very useful information/hints and tips on feeding Axolotls worms so rather than just being useful to us at yorkshire-worms.co.uk we decided to post this information on our website to help everyone.
 If you fancy contributing some information/hints or tips to benefit everyone please send them to us through our contact us page and for every blog we add to the website that contains useful tips for others we’ll give you 10% off your order.
-Stuart (owner of Yorkshire-worms) Please note: The views and opinions in these blogs are from customers, blogs are added with the sole intention of helping others and do not necessaily form an opinion from yorkshire-worms.co.uk
+Stuart (owner of Yorkshire-worms) Please note: The views and opinions in these blogs are from customers, blogs are added with the sole intention of helping others and do not necessarily form an opinion from yorkshire-worms.co.uk

 Dendrobaena Worms: the perfect food for Axolotls.

 The first few months of an Axolotls life is its hardest and needs a lot of food (Baby Brine Shrimp) and then (Bloodworms) before it can be weaned onto Dendrobaena earthworms.

 When all four legs have formed you can then start to wean it onto live earthworms.
 Buy the small Dendrobaena worms and cut the worms into very small pieces no longer than 1cm in length and feed them this twice a day.
 As the Axolotls grow in size you can alter the length of the worm fed until it can eat a full worm.